Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-10-investigating-the-efficacy-of-rife-3d-frequencies-in-alleviating-mental-distress-associated-with-abdominal-inflammation-a-theoretical-review.md

 tweet-title: Investigating the Efficacy of Rife 3D Frequencies in Alleviating Mental Distress Associated with Abdominal Inflammation - A Theoretical Review
 tweet-description: This article explores the potential application of Rife 3D frequencies as a non-invasive therapy for mental relief in individuals suffering from abdominal inflammation.
 date: 2023-05-10
-keywords: frequency benefits, Brain Beats, Frequencies, Brain wave entrainment, sound therapy, 3D rife frequencies, cognition, abdominal inflammation
+keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, 3D rife frequencies, cognition, abdominal inflammation, rife frequency
 ---